cstewart-pivotal/abpg-pcf-101/labs/cf-push-to-the-cloud.md

 $ cf login -a api.sys.apbg.apcf.io --skip-ssl-validation
 ```

 2) Your org will be automatically targeted for you.
-Target the `LPW-PCF-101` space by either typing it in or selecting it from the list (#5).
+Target the `New Joiner PCF Workshop` space by either typing it in or selecting it from the list (#5).

 3) Review where you are targeted (what user you are logged in as, your org and space)
 ```